hobsond/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object model of the html.

 2. What is an event?

+An event is a action that happens on the dom.

 3. What is an event listener?

+An event listener contain code to be initiated once a event happen

 4. Why would we convert a NodeList into an Array?

+So that you will have the normal properties of an Array

 5. What is a component?

+A component is made of several parts but is made to be reusable for creating elements
 ### Git Set up

 * [ ] Fork the project into your GitHub user account